 Electricity

-Repair Category 1
+Repair Category 2

 Notes The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
 The consumer unit is formed in PVC materials which may no longer comply with current day regulations.
+There are a lack of sockets within some apartments.

+Gas

-Gas Repair Category 1
+Repair Category 1

 Notes All gas appliances and equipment should regularly be inspected, tested, maintained and serviced by a competent person in line with the manufacturer's instructions.
 This is important to make sure the equipment is working correctly and limit the risk of fire and carbon monoxide poisoning and to prevent carbon dioxide and other greenhouse gases leaking into the air.
 For more advice, contact the Gas Safe Register.

 Water, Plumbing and Bathroom Fittings

-Repair Category 1
+Repair Category 2

 Notes It should be appreciated that concealed areas beneath and around baths and shower trays could not be inspected.
 Water spillage in these areas can result in dampness/decay and no comment can be made on inaccessible areas.
 Waterproof seals in sanitary areas should be checked and maintained on a regular basis.
+Gaps and discolouration was noted to seals.

-Heating and Hot Water Repair Category 1 Notes A gas fired central heating system has been installed.
+Heating and Hot Water Repair Category 2 Notes A gas fired central heating system has been installed.
 This will require ongoing and regular servicing.
 The central heating system is assumed to have been suitably serviced throughout its history and a copy of relevant documentation in this regard should be obtained prior to purchase.
-This is assumed to be in order
+This is assumed to be in order The central heating system appears of an older style.

+Drainage

-Drainage Repair Category 1
+Repair Category 1

 Notes The property is thought to be connected to a main sewer.
 There was no surface evidence to suggest the system is choked or leaking.